preciofishbone/OmniaDocsG2/contribute-to-doc/index.rst

 .. image:: edit-on-github-create.png

-(If you think this is just to many step for a minor edit, you can always send an e-mail to the Documentation Project Manager, see below.)
+(If you think this is just to many step for a minor edit, you can always just send an e-mail to the Documentation Project Manager, with the suggested edit, see below.)

 Extensive edits
 *****************
-If you would like to contribute with more extensive changes, as for example new images or a whole new page, contact the Documentation Project Manager for instructions on how to do that: mailto: benny.eronson@preciofishbone.se
+If you would like to contribute with more extensive changes, as for example new images or a whole new page, contact the Documentation Project Manager for instructions on how to do that: .. mailto:: benny.eronson@preciofishbone.se